rads-1996/RootFileSystemIntegrity/README.md

 1. Issue the command `mkfs.ext4  /dev/sda1`.
 2. Issue the `blkid` command to list all known block storage devices and look for the newly created partition in the output.

+   Dont mount it yet
-3. To create a mount point, exeucte command - `mkdir /mnt/mount_point_for_dev_sda1`.
+4. To create a mount point, exeucte command - `mkdir /mnt/mount_point_for_dev_sda1`.
-4. To mount the filesystem on the newly created mount point, run the command -
+5. To mount the filesystem on the newly created mount point, run the command -

    `mount -t ext4 /dev/sda1  /mnt/mount_point_for_dev_sda1/`